jcs-lambda/fetch_exercise/README.md

 # fetch_exercise
  Python app to determine the similarity of two texts.

-You can [run the notebook in Google Colab](https://colab.research.google.com/github/jcs-lambda/fetch_exercise/blob/main/similarity.ipynb) or clone this repository to run from the command line.
+You can [run the notebook in Google Colab](https://colab.research.google.com/github/jcs-lambda/fetch_exercise/blob/main/similarity.ipynb), test the [web app on Heroku](https://doc-sim.herokuapp.com/), or clone this repository to run from the command line.

 ```python similarity.py [filename] [filename]```